Retrospected/PurpleKeep/README.md

 This pipeline will deploy a fresh platform after the simulation of each TTP.
 The Log Analytic workspace will maintain the logs of each run.

-**Warning: this can potentially onboard a large number of new hosts into your EDR**
+**Warning: this will onboard a large number of hosts into your EDR**

 ### [Single deploy simulation](single_deploy_simulation.yml)